State, county crews begin preparation for Calvin

 “Our EOC, Civil Defense, about 50 to 60 of us, met today and we’re preparing for Calvin, should it come, we always prepare for the worst and hope for the best so it’s getting everyone ready and discussing everyone’s roles,” said Hawaii County Mayor Mitch Roth.

-He, and other officials, don’t want residents to become too complacent and said now is a good time to make sure you have your kit ready.
+Roth and other officials don’t want residents to become too complacent and said now is a good time to make sure you have your kit ready.

 “One of the points that was made today is we’ve seen weather that might not be a full hurricane cause a lot of damage, we had one year where we had 36 hours of rain which caused flooding so we started preparing and getting shelters, road closures, things like that making sure should something happen,” said Roth.